Effective asset inventory management is crucial for your business no matter what industry you thrive in.

 How do you become an expert in asset inventory management?

 - Know your inventory.

-While you may know what you sell, you need to know what your products are, if they are replenish, obsolete or excess stock, and other pertinent information.
+While you may know what you sell, you need to know where your products are, if they need to be ordered, if they are now obsolete, and other pertinent inventory information.

 - Check your safety stock levels on a daily basis.

 Your safety stock level is the amount of product you can drop to before replenishment becomes critical.
-This will help keep your inventory data up to date when you look at it on a daily basis.
+This will help keep your inventory data up-to-date when you look refresh it on a daily basis.